Kavinrajan/Kavinrajan/README.md

 **Now**

 🔥 Interested in Android development;
-📆 Looking for contributing to kotlin based open source projects.
+📆 Looking to contribute to Kotlin-based open-source projects.
 Especially interested in [Kotlin Coroutines, Jetpack Compose]

 **Bio**